naxifa/Coding-Challenge-4/README.md

 # Coding-Challenge-4

-This is a coding challenge that does inventory management.
+This is a coding challenge for inventory management.